Categories

 Who Pays After a Pedestrian Accident?

-According to pedestrian accident lawyer Lawrence Falzon, an experienced attorney can help you get your medical bills and lost wages paid through no-fault insurance.
-These lawyers work on a no-win, no-fee ’basis.
-This means you pay them with the money you receive from your injury case.
+According to pedestrian accident lawyer Lawrence Falzon, experienced lawyers can assist you in recovering medical expenses and work-related income through no-fault insurance.
+The lawyers operate on a no-win, no-fee structure.
+The payment system requires you to compensate them with the funds you obtained through your personal injury settlement.

 Understanding Liability in Pedestrian Accidents

 Your action also matters.
 Did you cross in front of traffic against the signal?
-That could play a role in determining liability, too.
+That also has the potential to become a factor that decides who holds responsibility.
 Different states have different rules concerning comparative or contributory negligence when sharing damages.

 Insurance Coverage and Its Role

 Understanding how insurance coverage is actually applied will help you determine damage payments.
-You might need to use your car insurance to pay for the patient’s hospital bills, lost wages, or damaged property.
+Your car insurance will become necessary when you need to cover the patient’s hospital expenses and lost income and property damage.

 Your health insurance might also pay for your medical care.
-It will help to learn the terms and details of your insurance.
+Learning the specific terms and insurance details will provide you with essential assistance.

 Factors That Affect Financial Responsibility